 Ruaha is visually a treat, with rocky outcrops and mountain ranges.
 The focal point of the reserve is the Great Ruaha River, with its deep gorges, swirling rapids and excellent fishing.

-With over 10 000 elephant, 30 000 buffalo, 20 000 zebra and huge populations of lion and leopard (not to mention more than 400 bird species), Ruaha is a naturalist’s paradise.
+With over 10 000 elephants, 30 000 buffalo, 20 000 zebra and huge populations of lion and leopard (not to mention more than 400 bird species), Ruaha is a naturalist’s paradise.